JacobMJones/GraphMaker/README.md

 All the magic happens in a single function, drawBarGraph(data,options,element).

+###### data
-data: is an array of objects.
+is an array of objects.
 Each object must contain an attribute called 'name' and an attribute called 'value'.
 The 'name' attribute will be the label at the bottom of the bar graph and the 'value' attribute will be the value of the 'name' attribute.

-options: is an object.
+**options**: is an object.
 If you include any of the following options they will be included in the styling of the graph.
 If an attribute is not present a default style is used.

-  colors: is an array of colors in hex format.
+**colors**: is an array of colors in hex format.
 They must be seperated by commas with no spaces in the string.
 For instance, " colors: "#0000FF,#FF0000,#00FF00,#FFFF00,#aaa229," is used in the above picture.
 If options doesn't contain a 'colors' attribute the bars will be randomly colored.